fiffeek/hyprdynamicmonitors/docs/docs/quickstart/setup-approaches.md

 ## Choose Your Approach

-:::warning
-The app will try to detect your chassis type from `/sys/class/dmi/id/chassis_type` on startup.
-If a desktop is detected, it will disable power events unless explicitly enabled (by passing `--disable-power-events=false`).
-On laptops, power events are enabled by default (pass `--disable-power-events` to disable them).
+:::tip
+For detailed information about running with or without power events, see the [power events guide](../guides/power-events.md).
 :::

 :::warning
-When running the daemon with power (default) or lid events enabled, make sure that `UPower` is installed and its service is running.
+When running the daemon with power (default) or lid events enabled, ensure that `UPower` is installed and its service is running.
-If you're running on a desktop you likely want both disabled (pass `--disable-power-events`).
 :::

 ### Option A: TUI + Daemon (Recommended for Most Users)